TCCL/router/README.md

 ];
 ~~~

-If a parameter name (e.g. `name`) contains a trailing `?` character (e.g. `name?`), then the parameter may be omitted (or `null`) and the payload will still verify correctly.
+If a parameter name (e.g. `age`) contains a trailing `?` character (e.g. `age?`), then the parameter may be omitted (or `null`) and the payload will still verify correctly.
 See the entry for `age` in the above example.

 If a scalar value is expected for a parameter, then the specifier is a string indicating the accepted types and any promotions/checks to apply.
 See the entry for `job_title` in the above example.

 If an indexed array of values is expected for a parameter, then the specifier is an indexed singleton array containing a scalar specifier.
-This specifier is applied to each element in the indexed array.
+This specifier is applied to each element in the input value.
 See the entry for `address_lines` in the above example.

 If a nested associative array structure is expected for a parameter, then the specifier is a nested format array that is processed recursively.
 See the entry for `name` in the above example.